anushamanur/CSC591_ADBI/Projects/SentimentAnalysis_Word2Vec/Readme.md

 sudo pip3 install -U nltk \
 sudo pip3 install -U gensim \

-## Instructions to run the program:
+## Instructions to run the program
 1. Go the the directory containing the python script. \
 2. Make sure the data folder is in the same location \